-The Trustees evaluated these alternatives further using the criteria listed in this section and ultimately found that for the outstanding coral reef injuries from this incident that the Active Coral Propagation and Restoration to Physical Impacts alternatives were most closely aligned with the compensatory restoration goals for the biological losses caused by this Incident.
+The Trustees evaluated these alternatives further using the criteria listed in this section and ultimately found that for the outstanding coral reef injuries from this incident that the Active Coral Propagation Program was most closely aligned with the compensatory restoration goals for the biological losses caused by this Incident.

+While the Restoration to Physical Impacts alternative could provide an acceptable compensatory restoration alternative for this Incident, the scale of compensatory restoration required is not enough to support both alternatives.
+Active Coral Propagation would provide quicker mitigation.
+And given the proximate location of this Incident to the newly designated (2015) Habitat Focus Area off the east coast of Puerto Rico in the Northeast Reserve and Culebra which emphasizes the need for coral propagation work in this area, the nexus of Active Coral Propagation is stronger.
 The proposed compensatory restoration alternative presented in Section 5.0 summarizes the Trustees evaluation of the alternatives considered, the basis for the Trustees' choice of the preferred compensatory alternatives and the reasons these were favored over the non-preferred alternatives.